 According to a 2012 study published in the International Journal of Obesity, women who work over 35 hours are more likely to experience weight gain.
 The researchers highlighted longer working hours as the main culprit, as the women have less time to maintain their health and fitness levels.

-A 2019 study in Sweden, meanwhile, attributed the weight gain to heavy pressures at work.
+A 2019 study attributed weight gain to heavy pressures at work.
 The study proposed that the stress and a combination between job demands and responsibility at home may make it difficult for women to live healthily.

 The levels of testosterone wane as men age.
-A low amount of testosterone has been associated with increased fat mass and reduced lean mass in men.
+Low testosterone has been associated with increased fat mass and reduced lean mass in men.
 Men also tend to drink more alcohol.
 Excessive alcohol use has been linked to sleep disorders, which can increase the risk of obesity.

 Since the main causes of weight gain are an unhealthy diet and physical inactivity, eating well and exercising are the two most obvious ways to lose those extra pounds.
 Besides eating well and exercising to counter unhealthy diets and physical inactivity, TCM also offers some holistic approaches to weight reduction.

-TCM’s methods in shedding weight gain centre around eliminating the above two causes through:
+TCM’s methods in shedding weight gain center around eliminating the above two causes through:

-Herbalformulas that strengthen Spleen Qi and Liver Qi, while also dispelling Dampness, stagnated fluids and phlegm.
-These formulas include Xiang Sha Liu Jun Zi (香砂六君子), Chai Hu Shu Gan San (柴胡疏肝散), Xing Sha Ping Wei San (香砂平胃散), Wu Ling San (五苓散), Ling Gui Zhu Gan Tang (苓桂术甘汤), Liu Mo Tang (六磨汤) and Jian Pi Wan (健脾丸).
+- Herbal formulas that strengthen Spleen qi and Liver qi, while also dispelling Dampness, stagnated fluids and Phlegm.
+These formulas include Xiang Sha Liu Jun Zi, Chai Hu Shu Gan San, Xing Sha Ping Wei San, Wu Ling San, Ling Gui Zhu Gan Tang, Liu Mo Tang and Jian Pi Wan.
 There are also herbal supplements available to help you slim down, such as an herbal slimming drink.
 This can help boost metabolism, activate fat burning, and reduce appetite.

-- Chiropractic care, which can make the body feel more comfortable when exercising and correct the core muscle.
+- Chiropractic care, which can make the body feel more comfortable when exercising and correct the core muscles.

 Applying pressure to certain acupoints can help with weight management.
 In a circular motion, massage these points in both clockwise and anticlockwise directions, then repeat for three minutes each.

 Distal acupoints (located away from the origin of the problem; in this case, the abdomen) that can help with Spleen Qi Deficiency and Liver Qi Stagnation include:

 Do you belong to one of the groups that can gain weight easily?
-Don’t let this distress you.
-Being overweight and obese is not inevitable.
-With determination, you can avoid gaining weight and live healthily.
+Let us know how you manage your weight in the comments below.

-This is an adaptation of an article, “4 Major Groups of People Who are Prone to Gaining Weight”, which first appeared on the Health123 website.
+This is an adaptation of an article, “4 Major Groups of People Who are Prone to Gaining Weight” that first appeared on the Health123 website.